brychanthomas/game-3/planning/multiplayer.md

 | 14 | Caught | Server | id | {type: 14, id: 1} |
 | 15 | Scores | Server | score for each username | {type: 15, scores: [{username: "walter", score: 4}, {username: "rodod", score: 2}]} |

-When new players join they are sent a 'player listing' message with a list of all of the existing players and their last reported positions.
+When new players join they are sent a 'welcome' message with a list of all of the existing players and their last reported positions.
 Existing players are send a 'new player' message with the id of the new player and their username.
 Their position is not